GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 At the same time, Ryan's own accounts were not always complete.
 The RAV4 story, the boxes, and later the Nienke/hotel retelling show a pattern in which Ryan could give different audiences different versions of reality.
 Sometimes the differences were omissions.
 Sometimes they preserved his self-image.
 Sometimes they emphasized the romantic or morally favorable version of events.
 This matters because much of the record consists of Ryan narrating other people to third parties.
 His narration is evidence, but it is not neutral evidence.

 The family/home context gives one possible backdrop.
 Ryan's house, as described, was a house of chronic unfinishedness: missing patio, dangerous door/drop, plywood floors, unfinished trim, and basic facilities left unresolved.
+This was not only a retrospective witness framing.
+On December 4, 2024, Ryan himself told Nienke after Thanksgiving that everyone was getting old and that the house was almost in disrepair.
 That history should not be overused.
 It does not diagnose anyone and does not explain suicide.
 But it is relevant to a life pattern in which major unresolved situations could remain in place far longer than outsiders would expect.

 Spring 2024 then introduces clinical complexity.
 Ryan was not simply a socially awkward man who later became sad over a woman.
 He had mood swings, Lexapro involvement, psychiatrist contact, severe activation, and then a later elevated period discussed with Briana in possible hypomania language.
 Whether this reflected medication effect, underlying mood disorder, anxiety, depression, situational stress, or some combination is unknown.
 What is established is that Ryan and Briana recognized mood instability well before the final months.